Nazarite John

 Areas like the Tekoa Wilderness might be sought out for a retreat mission.
 Matt.
 3.4, “his meat was locusts and wild honey.”
 His diet may have been sparse during periods of retreat, but otherwise, his diet would have been traditional.
 He would have lived among the people and assisted as might be needed.

-As to John’s movements, who exactly is he preaching to in these wilderness areas?
+To John’s movements, who is he preaching to in these wilderness areas?
 Is he traveling from village to village, assisting and speaking to Essenes located there?
 Undoubtedly, he would have.
 Below the age of thirty, John would not yet be old enough to read or comment in the Essene synagogues.
 However, as a Nazarite, John continued to his destination and purpose.
 His proving out as a preparer counterposes the vision of a wandering ascetic.
-In short, walking a mile or two into this desert wilderness provides plenty of isolation, and no pressing need to spend weeks or months in this vacuous land.
+In short, walking a mile or two into this desert wilderness provides plenty of isolation and no pressing need to spend weeks or months in this vacuous land.
 Along with these brief clues, the author, Matthew, assumes anyone else would know who and what exists in the wilderness of Judea.
 Many small villages would accommodate John’s travels.

 In Mt.
 3.5-6, we have, “Then went out to him Jerusalem, and all Judea, and all the regions round about Jordan, and were baptized of him in Jordan, confessing their sins.”
 So, from the above scripture, it seems John is well enough known when he begins his formal ministry.
 Many people already knew John or had heard of him and came to hear his pronouncements.

-Elijah slaying the priests of Baal
+Elijah slays the priests of Baal.

 As John walked throughout Judea, many Jews would have met John and assuredly had spiritual or religious conversations with him.
 As a Nazarite, John’s reputation would be of great interest and taken seriously.
 His words would have weight, and his later acceptance as a prophet by the people is not surprising.
 Scripture indicates isolated times of prayer, Lk.
 1.80, “lived in the desert until he appeared publicly to Israel.”
 But this brief scripture has a double meaning.
 It tells us he had also removed himself from the ‘Jerusalem crowd’ of Sadducees and Pharisees.
 John is altogether something other, a kind of prophet not seen before.

-“People went out to him from Jerusalem and all Judea and the whole region of the Jordan.
+Matt.
+3.5: “People went out to him from Jerusalem and all Judea and the whole region of the Jordan.
 (6) Confessing their sins, they were baptized by him in the Jordan river,” also, John 3.23, “Now John was baptizing at Aenon near Salim*, because there was plenty of water, and people were constantly coming to be baptized.”
 As the Jordan is a regular route of travel, this would assist the Essene message and allow him to preach to Essene believers or those who might convert.

 *Salim is a natural crossing or fording area for the Jordan.
 Jesus most likely met John at this location.